Whether you’re a new or an advanced practitioner, you may be wondering how long and how often you should do tai chi.

 Tai Chi is offered or practiced in the privacy of your living room, our classes are designed to help you develop mindful breathing and relaxed concentration.

-• Happier; and
+• Healthier • Happier; and • More peaceful

 … through our unique yoga and tai chi classes.